 Pine is one of the most difficult woods to stain.
 It is not often stained because the wood does not take most stains evenly, and when it is done it’s not usually a DIY project!

-Here are some more DIY friendly and eco friendly ways to stain, paint and finish pine.
+Here are some more DIY-friendly and eco-friendly ways to stain, paint, seal, and finish pine.

 1. A DIY Stained Look on Pine

-There is another option for staining pine which is far more user-friendly and is non-toxic too.
+There is an option for staining pine which is user-friendly and is non-toxic too.

 Natural oils with integrated pigments work for staining pine.

 RMC is a natural-based linseed oil plus stain in one.

 You still get some variation in color.
 And it does matter which species of pine you are using.
 Be sure to talk with Rubio Monocoat to get specific advice.

 When you click on their website you can see some examples of which colors will work on pine.
 In the Gallary click on pine to see some real project results.